“I’m more honest with myself than I have ever been. Being in the program opened my eyes to see that there is light at the end of the road.”

 Transforming on the Inside

-The HOPE Pre-Release program is an interfaith, faith-based, rehabilitative program for male and female inmates which works in collaboration with key community service providers and volunteers to empower incarcerated individuals to transform their thinking and behaviors, while preparing for their future.
+The HOPE Pre-Release program is an interfaith, faith-based, rehabilitative program for male and female incarcerated individuals which works in collaboration with key community service providers and volunteers to empower them to transform their thinking and behaviors, while preparing for their future.

 Over the course of the program, HOPE Pre-Release participants meet for over 120 hours of group work, requiring full participation and the passing of a final exam.
 The participants live together on designated housing units and address the following key themes: